 New York City launches municipal identification card program

-NEW YORK (AP) — New York City has launched its municipal identification card program, the largest in the country, which officials say will allow immigrants living in the country illegally to access key city services they were previously unable to obtain.
+NEW YORK (AP) — New York City has launched its municipal identification card program, the largest in the U.S., which will allow immigrants living in the country illegally to access key city services they were previously unable to obtain.

 The card, dubbed IDNYC, was approved last year and became available to New Yorkers on Monday.
-It is aimed at those who do not currently have a government-issued ID, including the elderly, homeless and an estimated 500,000 immigrants in the city who live in the U.S. without legal documentation.
+It is aimed at those who do not currently have an ID, including the elderly, homeless and an estimated 500,000 immigrants in the city who live in the U.S. without legal documentation.

-Mayor Bill de Blasio, who worked closely with City Council Speaker Melissa Mark-Viverito to create the program, long a liberal goal, called the card "a gateway to city services."
+Mayor Bill de Blasio called the card “a gateway to city services.”

-"It is the key to opening a bank account or getting a library card, and the ticket to many of our city's finest cultural institutions," said the mayor, a Democrat.
-"More than that, this card represents who we are: New Yorkers who value equality, opportunity and diversity."
+“It is the key to opening a bank account or getting a library card, and the ticket to many of our city’s finest cultural institutions,” said the mayor.
+“More than that, this card represents who we are: New Yorkers who value equality, opportunity and diversity.”

 Advocates believe having the photo-embedded cards may make immigrants otherwise lacking documentation feel more comfortable seeking help from law enforcement.
 They said the cards also may help the elderly, the homeless and members of the transgender community who don’t have easy access or funds to get state IDs to participate in other aspects of civic life.

 All New Yorkers age 14 and older are eligible, as long as they can prove their identity and city residence.
 Applicants without a home address may prove residency by providing a letter from a city agency, nonprofit organization, religious institution, hospital or health clinic where their mail is received.